 In cardiac patients, mitral E velocity increases with exertion and stays increased for a few minutes after the termination of exercise, whereas e' velocity remains reduced at baseline, exercise, and recovery.
 Therefore, E and e' velocities can be recorded after exercise, after 2D images have been obtained for wall motion analysis.
 Furthermore, the delayed recording of Doppler velocities avoids the merging of E and A velocities that occurs at faster heart rates.
-Exercise is usually performed using a supine bicycle protocol, and TR signals by CW Doppler are recorded as well to allow for the estimation of PA systolic pressure at rest and during exercise and recovery.
-Diastolic stress echocardiography has been also performed with dobutamine infusion, and restrictive filling with dobutamine was shown to provide prognostic information.
+Exercise is usual performed using a supine bicycle protocol, and TR signals by CV Doppler are recorded as well to allow for the estimation of A systolic pressure at rest and during exercise and recovery.
+Diast echocardiography has been also performed with do sion, and restrictive filling with dobutamine wa hoy to ph prognostic information.
 148

-The test is most useful in patients with unexplained exertional dyspnea who have mild diastolic dysfunction and normal filling pressures at rest.
-However, the paucity of clinical data and the potential limitations in patients with regional LV dysfunction, mitral valve disease, and atrial fibrillation preclude recommendations for its routine clinical use at this time.
+The test is most useful in patients ith nexpla exertional ction and normal filling dyspnea who have mild diast dyst pressures at rest.
+However, clinical data and the he plicity region LV dysfunction, mitral potential limitations in tients valve disease, and strial fibrillation reclude recommendations for its routine clinical us nt this time.

-XIII.
-OTHER REASONS FOR HEART FAILURE SYMPTOMS IN PATIENTS WITH NORMAL EJECTION FRACTIONS
+FOR HEART FAILURE SYMPTOMS IN PATIENTS WITH NORMAL EJECTION SPACTIONS